Main Content

 Fully Connected Layer — The convolutional and down-sampling layers are followed by one or more fully connected layers.
 As its name suggests, a fully connected layer is a layer in which the neurons connect to all the neurons in the preceding layer.
 This layer combines all the features learned by the previous layers across the image to identify the larger patterns.
 The last fully connected layer combines the features to classify the images.
 Therefore, the OutputSize parameter in the last fully connected layer is equal to the number of classes in the target data.
 In this example, the output size is 10, corresponding to the 10 classes.
 Use fullyConnectedLayer (Deep Learning Toolbox) to create a fully connected layer.

-Softmax Layer — The softmax activation function normalizes the output of the fully connected layer.
-The output of the softmax layer consists of positive numbers that sum to one, which can then be used as classification probabilities by the classification layer.
+Softmax Layer — The final layer is the softmax activation layer.
+The softmax activation function normalizes the output of the fully connected layer.
+The output of the softmax layer consists of positive numbers that sum to one, which can then be used as classification probabilities.
 Create a softmax layer using the softmaxLayer (Deep Learning Toolbox) function after the last fully connected layer.

 function layers = createNetwork(imgSize)